 Affordable.
 Durable steel design.
 Optimized for splitting dried wood for firewood.
 Simple to operate.
 Far safer than a bladed model.
-Includes 4 holes for floor-mounting.
+Includes 4 holes for floor mounting.
+The compact design allows it to be easily mounted or placed in smaller storage.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.